 You could always rent a car for a few days.
 If you first use other means of transportation to see nearby attractions and then rent a car to explore outer areas for a couple of days, it’s a nice compromise.

-I should point out that traffic can be quite heavy on Oahu.
+Traffic can be quite heavy on Oahu.
 Morning and evening rush hour in Honolulu is no joke, and much of the roads around the island are two lanes, so it’s not uncommon to find yourself creeping along at the North Shore or in Waimanalo.
 Weekdays are usually less crowded than the weekends.

 Also, don’t be surprised to see much slower speed limits than on the mainland.
 Even on the highway, traffic often stays under 60mph.
-It’s Hawaii, after all; we do things on “Hawaiian time” around here ;-)
+It’s Hawaii, after all; we do things on “Hawaiian time” around here 😉

 Conclusion